SaptarshiSarkar12/Drifty/README.md

 1. Run `docker compose run gui` to start **Drifty GUI** and `docker compose run cli` to start **Drifty CLI**.
 The CLI and GUI will be built using your changed source code.
    > [!IMPORTANT]
    > For **Linux and Windows**, please run `xhost +local:docker` before running the GUI docker image.
-   > For **macOS**, please follow [this article](https://cntnr.io/running-guis-with-docker-on-mac-os-x-a14df6a76efc) to run GUI docker images.
+   > For **macOS**, please follow [these instructions](Docker/MacOS%20Docker%20Build%20Instructions.md) to run Drifty GUI docker image.
-2. Drifty app will appear on the screen and you can test it 🎉!
+2. Drifty app will appear on the screen, and you can test it 🎉!

 ## Safety warning ⚠️ while Downloading ⬇️